HarinderToor/Python/README.md

-Folder to hold random Python puzzles, including Google Foo Bar ones.
+Repo to hold random Python puzzles found on the webs, including Google Foo Bar ones.